andriyor/coverage-tree-next/README.md

 - [ ] show used exort as arrow label?
 - [ ] coverage based on used import
 - [ ] file graph
-- [ ] use as CLI with ts-tree inside
 - [x] deploy
 - [x] pass tree as search param
 - [x] view mode tree/coverageTree